coventry/troncle/README.md

 For now this is very manual.

-1. In emacs, `M-x package-install RET nrepl-discover RET`
+0. In the shell, `git clone https://github.com/coventry/troncle.git`

+1. In emacs, open `nrepl-discover.el` in the troncle repository and run `M-x eval-buffer`.
+(At the time I'm writing this the nrepl-discover marmalade package is out of date and incompatible with troncle.)

 2. In the `project.clj` file for the lein project where you want to use troncle, add